Timeline

 Introduction

-This timeline provides an overview of the key periods and developments that have shaped its evolution.
+This timeline provides an overview of the principal periods and developments that have shaped its evolution, offering a structured framework for understanding the growth of British naval power.

 Early Foundations